maiasaumi/doggy/README.md

 # Doggy Place

-About
-This was created during a team project at Code Chrysalis.
+- This was created during a solo project at Code Chrysalis
-This app that helps user find places where to play with dogs in Ehime.
+- This app helps user to find places where to play with dogs in Ehime

-Goal
+# Goal

-User can search for dog runs, and hotels where user can stay with dogs User can use the google map api to check the location.
+- User can search for dog runs, and hotels where user can stay with dogs
+- User can use the google map api to check the location
-User can search hotels and dog runs by name of facilities or filtering name of prefecture User can see information on a selected places
+- User can search hotels and dog runs by name of facilities or filtering name of prefecture
+- User can see information on a selected places

-Key learnings
+# Key learnings

-JavaScript
+- JavaScript
-Vue
+- Vue.js
-Postgres
+- Postgres
-Knex
+- Knex.js
-Heroku
+- Heroku
-Express
+- Express

-How it works

-...

-Project status
+# Project status

 Work in progress